The profession of chiropody is the branch of medicine that deals with the assessment, diagnosis and treatment of the foot, ankle and lower leg.

 Your podiatrist will require a list of your medication and will take a detailed medical history, assessing the anatomy of your foot to create a personal treatment plan for your individual foot health needs.

-During your treatment the podiatrist may need to use sterilised instruments and/or mobilisation techniques as well as offer medicaments. will use pre-sterilized instruments.
+During your treatment the podiatrist may need to use pre sterilised instruments and/or mobilisation techniques as well as offer medicaments.

-Your podiatrists are registered with the Health Care Professions Council and are members of the Society of Chiropodists and Podiatrists, with extended scope of practice for ‘Foot Mobilisation’ and local anaesthetic to carry out nail surgery.
+Your podiatrist is registered with the Health Care Professions Council and is a member of the Society of Chiropodists and Podiatrists, with extended scope of practice for ‘Foot Mobilisation’ and local anaesthetic to carry out nail surgery.

 Podiatrists often work closely with other healthcare professionals.
 You may be offered a referral should it be required.

 Innovations in podiatry and advancements in technology have led to a better understanding of footwear choices and the importance of functional orthoses.
 These orthotic devices work to re-align the body during the gait cycle (a complete stride) and therefore assist in protecting the foot against forces experienced when walking or running.